mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 - Freestyle projects — In the **Environment** section, select **Use MATLAB version** and then select your preferred version from the list that appears.
 For an example, see [Use MATLAB in Build](#use-matlab-in-build).
 - Multi-configuration projects — In the **Configuration Matrix** section, add the **MATLAB** axis and then select your preferred versions.
 For an example, see [Add MATLAB Axis](#add-matlab-axis).

-To use a tool configured using MATLAB Package Manager in a freestyle or multi-configuration project, you must also associate the tool with a valid license in your project.
+To use a tool configured using MATLAB Package Manager in a freestyle or multi-configuration project, you must also associate the tool with a valid license.
 If you have a MATLAB batch licensing token, you can address this requirement by setting the `MLM_LICENSE_TOKEN` environment variable in the **Environment** section of the project configuration window.
 For example, suppose that:

 - A tool named `Latest` automatically installs the latest release of MATLAB on your agent.
 - A secret-text credential with `MATLAB batch licensing token` as its name secures access to your token.
 (For how to create a credential from a batch licensing token, see [License Installed Products](#license-installed-products).)